syedhassaanahmed/tf-adb-hdi-hbase/README.md

 ## Azure resources
 - Virtual Network
 - Blob Storage
+- Azure Databricks Workspace
 - HDInsight HBase cluster
-- Azure Databricks Workspace
+>**Note:** The HBase cluster is provisioned with cheapest possible VMs for Head, Region and Zookeeper nodes.
+It will cost you ~$550 / month in Western Europe.

 ## Smoke Test
 Once `terraform apply` has succeeded, navigate to the Databricks workspace and run the notebook `/Shared/TestHBase.scala`.
-This notebook connects to the HBase cluster and loads `Contacts` table into a dataframe.
+This notebook connects to the HBase cluster and loads `Contacts` table into a `DataFrame`.
 This table was populated into HBase as part of the Terraform provisioning.